Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 Three Meals That Define Amritsar, and Exactly When to Eat Them

 Every Amritsar food guide lists twenty dishes and leaves you to figure out when, where, and in what order.
-Three meals, timed to slot into the 48 hours without overlap or conflict, at places that have earned their reputations across decades.
+This Amritsar itinerary uses three meals instead, timed to slot into the 48 hours without overlap or conflict, at places that have earned their reputations across decades.
+For more North Indian street eating, our Varanasi street food guide follows the same one-meal-at-a-time logic.

 Established 1916, originally in Sheikhupura (now Pakistan), the family moved to Amritsar after Partition and kept cooking without interruption.
 The dal makhani starts the night before and slow-cooks for over twelve hours.
 Pair it with a stuffed parantha and a glass of lassi thick enough to stand a spoon in.